Welcome to 1st Grade

 This is a very special time in your child’s life.
 He or she will be learning many new things this year - academic skills, organizational skills, social skills, self-confidence, and responsibility.
 You play a major role in helping your child reach the maximum of his or her potential.
 Research in the area of child development points out that most of a child’s intellectual development takes place outside the formal classroom.
 This means that children spend a great deal of time with their first and most important teachers - their parents.
 Indeed, as parents, your involvement in your child’s learning experiences will have much to do with how well your child succeeds in school and in life.
 By working together, we can all help your child become the best person possible - socially, emotionally, and scholastically.

 *Dismissal change arrangement must be made with your child prior to his or her coming to school each day.
-I do not always get to my e-mail during the day and problems have occurred for some families when a sub has been present for teachers in the building.
+I don’t always get to my email during the day and problems have occurred for some families when a sub has been present for teachers in the building.
 If emergency situations arise, please call the main office and speak with one of the secretaries.
 We will always accommodate emergency situations, but on a daily basis, we are unable to accommodate dismissal changes that do not come with your child in the morning.
-Therefore, please send a note to school in the morning with your child giving permission for end of the day dismissal changes.
+Therefore, please send a note to school in the morning with your child giving permission for the end of the day dismissal changes.
 If the change involves a bus change, please make sure the note includes the new address where your child is to be dropped off.
 I will copy the note and give the note to the bus driver.

 *Dover-Eyota Public Schools will provide lactose-free milk for children with lactose intolerance.
 Parents can request lactose-free milk for their child by submitting a written request.
 Please note that the request must be kept current and submitted yearly.
 Special Diet Statement and Request for Lactose-Free Milk forms can be found on the Food and Nutrition or Health Services website or by contacting Carrie Frank, Food and Nutrition Director at 507-585-8242 or email@example.com.